NREL/Wattile/tests/fixtures/README.md

 - `input_output_window`: *dict*

     Containing parameters for properly handling input (prior to data processing) and output time windows of learning models.
-This configuration is a required input to the `use_case="prediction"` for alfa, bravo, and charlie models but only an input to the `use_case="train"` for charlie.
+This configuration is a required input to alfa, bravo, and charlie models when `use_case="prediction"`, but only an input to charlie model when `use_case="train"`.
 Figure below illustrates the definitions between parameters based on the `use_case="prediction"`.

     ![alt text](schemetic_input_output_window.png)